xoaib4/vcf2tajima/README.md

 **Citation** <br>
 If you use this pipeline in your research, please cite the following publication: <br>
 <br>
-Akhtar, M.S. and Kawamura, S., 2024.
-A protocol to extract a specific genomic region from a public whole-genome database and modify analytical bin length for population genetic studies.
-Methods and Protocols. <br>
+Akhtar, M.S., Kawamura, S., 2024.
+A Protocol to Extract a Specific Genomic Region from a Public Whole-Genome Database and Modify Analytical Bin Length for Population Genetic Studies.
+Methods and Protocols, 7, 57. https://doi.org/10.3390/mps7040057 <br>
 Akhtar, M.S., Ashino, R., Oota, H., Ishida, H., Niimura, Y., Touhara, K., Melin, A.D. and Kawamura, S., 2022.
 Genetic variation of olfactory receptor gene family in a Japanese population.
 Anthropological Science, 130(2), pp.93-106. https://doi.org/10.1537/ase.211024
 <br>
 **License** <br>